ScilifelabDataCentre/Publications/README.md

 Publications
 ============

 Simple web-based publications reference database system.
 Curators may add or fetch publications.
-Publications can be grouped by e.g. research group, facility, or some other classification.
+Publications can be labeled to indicate e.g. research group, facility, or some other classification.

 Features
 --------